 In many countries outside of the United States and the EU, coverage, pricing and reimbursement approvals are also required.
 Additionally, many of the major markets are adopting regulations and requirements similar to U.S. Food and Drug Administration (FDA) which require additional submission activities and management of country specific regulatory requirements.
 This is being led by the International Medical Device Regulators Forum (IMDRF).
 This Forum consists of regulators from around the world that have signed governmental agreements to align global regulations, especially around submissions and approvals.
 In the long term this holds the promise of reducing volatility and complexity in the regulatory landscape.

-In the United States, payments for diagnostic tests come from several sources, including third party payors such as health maintenance organizations and preferred provider organizations; government health programs such as Medicare and Medicaid; and, in certain circumstances, hospitals, referring laboratories or the patients themselves.
-For many years, federal and state governments in the United States have pursued methods to reduce the cost of these programs.
+In the United States, payments for diagnostic tests come from several sources, including third party payors such as health maintenance organizations and preferred provider organizations; government health care programs such as Medicare or Medicaid; and, in most cases the patients themselves.
+For many years, federal and state governments in the United States have pursued methods to reduce the cost of healthcare delivery.
 For example, in 2010, the United States enacted major healthcare reform legislation known as the Patient Protection and Affordable Care Act (ACA).
 Such changes have had, and are expected to continue to have, an impact on our business.
 At present, Medicare payment rates are affected by across-the-board federal budget cuts commonly referred to as “sequestration.”
 Under sequestration, the Centers for Medicare & Medicaid Services (CMS), the federal agency responsible for administering Medicare and Medicaid, reduced Medicare payments to providers by 2% annually beginning in 2013 and through 2023.

 As government programs seek to expand healthcare coverage for their citizens, they have at the same time sought to control costs by limiting the amount of reimbursement they will pay for particular procedures, products or services.
 Many third-party payors have developed payment and delivery mechanisms to support cost control efforts and to focus on paying for quality.
 Such mechanisms include payment reductions, pay for performance metrics, quality-based performance payments, restrictive coverage policies, studies to compare effectiveness and patient outcomes, and technology assessments.
 These changes have increased emphasis on the delivery of more cost-effective and quality-driven healthcare.

-Code Assignment.
 In the United States, a third-party payor's decisions regarding coverage and payment are impacted, in large part, by the specific Current Procedural Terminology, or CPT, code used to identify a test.
-The American Medical Association, or AMA, publishes the CPT, which is a listing of descriptive terms and identifying codes for reporting medical services and procedures.
+The American Medical Association, or AMA, publishes the CPT, which identifies codes, along with descriptions, for reporting medical services and procedures.
 The purpose of the CPT is to provide a uniform language that accurately describes medical, surgical, and diagnostic services and therefore to ensure reliable nationwide communication among healthcare providers, patients, and third-party payors.
 CMS uses its own HCPCS codes for medical billing and reimbursement purposes.
 Level I HCPCS codes reflect current CPT codes, while Level II codes primarily represent non-physician services and Level III codes are local codes developed by Medicaid agencies, Medicare contractors and private insurers.
+Proprietary Laboratory Analyses (PLA) Codes are an addition to the CPT® code set approved by the AMA CPT® Editorial Panel.
+They are alpha-numeric CPT codes with a corresponding descriptor for labs or manufacturers that want to more specifically identify their test.

-A manufacturer of in vitro diagnostic kits or a provider of laboratory services may request establishment of a Category I CPT code for a new product.
+A manufacturer of in vitro diagnostic kits or a provider of laboratory services may request establishment of a Category I CPT code for a new product or the PLA Code or both.
+In addition, Z-Code identifiers are unique five-character alphanumeric tracking codes associated with a specific molecular diagnostic test.
+When a claim is submitted, it includes the associated CPT code and the Z-Code identifier is entered as a device code.
 Assignment of a specific CPT code ensures routine processing and payment for a diagnostic test by both private and government third-party payors.

 The AMA has specific procedures for establishing a new CPT code and, if appropriate, for modifying existing nomenclature to incorporate a new test into an existing code.
 If the AMA concludes that a new code or modification of nomenclature is unnecessary, the AMA will inform the requestor how to use one or more existing codes to report the test.